TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 - [x] Make the POST call with a JSON payload
 - [x] Run the program on in a loop to collect readings over time
 - [x] Dim the LED while the request is being sent off for visual indication
+- [x] Visualize the data using the Charts: For Supabase app

 Nothing is currently in the queue/in the works.

 In order to finalize the implementation of the stated purpose at the top of the readme, this is what's left to do:

+- [ ] Show how to configure the Charts: For Supbase app
 - [ ] Read the secrets off a file instead from the source code
 - [ ] Measure power draw over a period of time for comparison
 - [ ] Implement wi-fi sleep mode for power saving